asathoor/wp-rest-api/get-posts-gutenberg/README.md

 In this theme the gutenberg-frontend.css is a copy-paste version, so if the original is updated this vervion eventually will be deprecated.

-## Problem
+## Troubleshooting

-Strange problem: works with multimusen.dk not with multimusen.dk/wpsandbox ...
+Q: Works with multimusen.dk not with a subsite on the same domain: multimusen.dk/wpsandbox ...

+A: Make sure that your theme use the theme *twentytwentyone*.

 ## Findings